nickfun/marionette.mmv/readme.md

 This is a plugin for [Marionette](http://www.marionettejs.com).
 It is a specialized ItemView that you can use when you want to show more than one model in your view.

+This plugin was built and tested on Marionette 1.x.
+A revision for Marionette 2 is not yet available.

 ## Usage

 Here is a simple example, but see our wiki on github for more details.